Thursday, 6 February 2025

 Today was another fine sunny and crisp day.
 Bumped into Andy B along Wheelers Bay who told me he'd seen three Purple Sandpipers further along towards Ventnor Esplanade: after he grabbed his camera from home I tagged along: sure enough we found two near the Esplanade car park.
 Up to four have been along this stretch of coast since (at least) just before Christmas day; a high count for Ventnor.

-One right below us - very active and seemingly unbothered.
+One right below us (Ventnor) - very active (feeding) and seemingly unbothered by the attention - Jan 3rd.

 New Year (WTEs)